needle-mirror/com.unity.services.authentication/README.md

     * If you attempt to link with an account that is already linked with another player, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountAlreadyLinked`.
     * If you attempt to link when there is already an apple account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
     * If you attempt to link without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.LinkWithAppleGameCenterAsync(string signature, string teamPlayerId, string publicKeyURL, string salt, ulong timestamp, LinkOptions options = null)`
+  * This function links the current player with a signature from AppleGameCenter.
+The player can later sign-in with the linked AppleGameCenter account.
+  * You can provide options to force the operation in case the AppleGameCenter account is already linked to another player.
+  * Game developer is responsible for installing the necessary SDK and get the signature from AppleGameCenter.
+  * If you attempt to link with an account that is already linked with another player, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountAlreadyLinked`.
+  * If you attempt to link when there is already a AppleGameCenter account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
+  * If you attempt to link without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
 * `AuthenticationService.Instance.LinkWithGoogleAsync(string idToken, LinkOptions options = null)`
     * This function links the current player with an ID token from Google.
 The player can later sign-in with the linked Google account.
     * You can provide options to force the operation in case the Google account is already linked to another player.